advance100/doc_webpack/hot-module-replacement.md

 The HMR is checking for updates.
 If it doesn't find updates it will change back to `idle`.

-If updates where found it will go through the steps `prepare`, `dispose` and `apply`.
+If updates were found it will go through the steps `prepare`, `dispose` and `apply`.
 Than back to `idle`.

 `watch`

 The HMR is in watch mode and will automatically be notified about changes.
 After the first change it will change to `watch-delay` and wait for a specified time to start the update process.
 Any change will reset the timeout, to accumulate more changes.
 When the update process is started it will go through the steps `prepare`, `dispose` and `apply`.
-Than back to `watch` or `watch-delay` if changes where detected while updating.
+Than back to `watch` or `watch-delay` if changes were detected while updating.

 `prepare`